chrzanowski000/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 10. With windlass in place, take up any slack in belt or strap.

 11. To insert the free end of the belt through the toothless slot of the 3d-printed buckle, insert upwards through slot then fold back onto itself.
-The buckle should sit approximately 3cm from edge of backing plate.
+The edge of the backing plate should sit approximately 3-3.5cm from the stitch fixing the buckle.
 Sew the strap together with a couple of passes.
 Trim off any extra material.

 ![Figure 7](../assets/instructions/figure7.jpg)